smittyvanilli/Neovim-from-scratch/README.md

 New and improved status line at the bottom.

-Added a floating terminal plugin
+Added a floating terminal plugin.

 Added impaient plugin.
 Load times will be faster.

 Lines will be indented in source files from the indentline plugin.

-Added whichkey plugin to allow faster menu options
+Added whichkey plugin to allow faster menu options.

-Tags can now automatically be closed by by nvim-ts-autotag
+Tags can now automatically be closed by by nvim-ts-autotag.

+parenthesis are now surround by different colors as they nest.

 The following is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)